LzrCatalin/Elective-courses-for-the-university/README.md

 - Implemented camelCase naming convention.
 - Added the "application" table, which could function as the enrollments table.
 Through SQL queries, it will be possible to retrieve the number of students enrolled in a course based on their status, reassign students to another course, and retrieve students enrolled in the same course.

-- Removed: M:N relationships, i.e: Enrollments, Student Application and Application Preference tables.
+- Removed: M:N relationships, i.e: Enrollments, Student ElectiveChoices and Application Preference tables.
 - Removed: Notations as "Student_ID", "Course_ID" from tables as PK, now are define simply as "id"

 Questions: